 The purpose of the application materials is to convince committee/professor of your research passion and ability.
 The materials should be related to the research experience as much as possible.

 Remember application deadline of different programs.
 Typically, applicants should submit applications in December for next year’s admission.
 Note the required materials could vary among programs and schools.
-In CS area, applicants can learn about the publication-based school ranking at CSRankings, CS Open Rankings.
+In CS area, applicants can learn about the publication-based school ranking at CSRankings and CS Open Rankings (Also CS Stipend Rankings).

 In most cases, international applicants can use TOEFL iBT to prove English proficiency.
 Check out minimal-score requirements.
 Many programs no longer need GRE.
 Again, this depends on programs and schools.